 Nine in 10 American households have a checking account,” Weinstock says.
 “The product’s near ubiquity increases the importance of ensuring that checking account terms are understandable and do not include hidden fees or practices that unnecessarily deplete the funds deposited in the account.”

-You can download the complete 43-page report from Pew, “Checks & Balances: Measuring Checking Account Safety and Transparency,” by clicking the link below.
+You can download the complete 43-page report from Pew, “Checks & Balances: Measuring Checking Account Safety and Transparency,”.